gciatto/slides-2024-tomforde-ce/content/_index.md

 #### Hardware

 * Several compute servers (heavy-load CPU and a lot of memory)
-* Several GPU-equipped servers (NVIDIA Tesla A100)
+* One GPU-equipped servers (NVIDIA Tesla A100)
-* 2 "inference servers" with custom NPU (Atlas 800-model 3010)
+* Several NPU-equipped server with Huawei Hardware (Ascend Atlas)

 #### Constraints

-* The authentication infrastructure must use the current UniBo Active Directory
+* The authentication infrastructure must use the current __UniBo Active Directory__
 * Re-training of the current IT personnel to be avoided
     * Replacement of personnel that would need re-train is not an option either
 * One-command join and leave of hardware resources